 What is Philosophical Determinism?

 According to the Concise Oxford Dictionary, determinism is the “doctrine that human action is not free but determined by motives regarded as external forces acting on the will” (1).
 Or as philosopher Carl Hoefer explains, determinism is “the idea that every event is necessitated by antecedent events and conditions together with the laws of nature” (2).
 Determinism is a view that is held by some scientists and psychologists and one that, if true, would have significant implications for how us human beings are to understand life and the universe.
-As we will see, one sure implication of determinism is the denial of free will.
+The purpose of this essay is to present three difficulties that analysts have noted determinism present one with.

 The Difficulty of Moral Responsibility